Shepard v. United States

 290 U.S. 96 (1933)

 Shepard (defendant) was charged with murdering his wife.
 In proving the charge, the prosecution sought to introduce into evidence a statement by Shepard’s wife to her nurse stating that her husband had poisoned her.
-The district court and the United States Court of Appeals for the Tenth Circuit admitted the evidence based on the state of mind exception to the hearsay rule.
+The district court and the United States Court of Appeals for the Tenth Circuit admitted the nurse’s evidence as a dying declaration, an exception to the hearsay rule.
+Based on this evidence, Shepard was convicted of murder.
+The Court of Appeals affirmed.
 Shepard appealed.

 Rule of Law